.jpg)

 LE CHIUSURE

 Le Chiusure winery is situated in San Felice del Benaco, on the hills of Valtènesi, a few hundred metres from Lake Garda.
 We grow four hectares of vines and two hectares of olive trees in the countryside of Portese, a small village overlooking the gulf of Salò.
-We have been producing wines and extra virgin olive oil with the greatest care and attention for 30 years.
+We have been producing wines and extra virgin olive oil with the greatest care and attention for over 30 years.
 As well as producing wine and olive oil, we also work on conservation, culture and identity.

 A hundred years ago